adivea/2020-10-29-AU-DC/index.md

 {% endcomment %}
 <p id="requirements">
   <strong>Requirements:</strong> Participants must bring a laptop with a
   Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
 They should have a few specific software packages installed (listed <a href="#setup">below</a>).
+Thw workshop will have a blended form: one half of the participants can join in person and the other half will join remotely via Zoom (link will be provided to registered participants).
 </p>

 {% comment %}